GodotSteam/GodotSteam-Docs/docs/classes/html_surface.md

 ### createBrowser

 !!! function "createBrowser( ```string``` user_agent, ```string``` user_css )"
 	Create a browser object for displaying of an HTML page.

-	If no handle is passed, GodotSteam will use the internal one.
+Both arguments used are optional.

 	**Returns:** void